 To learn more about alt text and how to add it to images in your campaign, check out this article: Add Alt Text to Images

 Use Meaningful Link Text

 This one's pretty simple: when you add a link to your campaign, make sure the link text tells your subscribers what they're clicking on.
 You'll need to take context into consideration, but as a general rule, it's best to avoid vague link text.
 Instead of just saying "Click Here," add some context like "Click here to view our holiday products."
 This tells your reader what to expect when they click the link.

 Great news!
 When you send an HTML campaign through MailChimp, we automatically generate a plain-text version of your campaign for your subscribers who prefer them.

 Plain-text emails are simple, and don't contain any images, rich-text formatting, or embedded links.
 While these emails don't include any fancy design elements, many people who use screen readers prefer them since they provide just the core content of your message.
-You can also choose to edit the plain-text version of your campaign on the Confirm step of the Campaign Builder.
+You can also choose to edit the plain-text version of your campaign in the Campaign Builder.